Shopping for clothes is kind of traumatic for me, so I’m not really what you would call a shopaholic. What would I get out of this program?

 Other questions - general or miscellaneous

-We have three key programs:
+We have two key programs:

 - The 6 Week Conscious Clothes Shopping Mini Course.
 This is a sensational short course that introduces you to the principles of conscious clothes shopping.
 Read all about it and sign up here.

 - The 23 Day Wear Your Wardrobe Workshop.
 This short program provides 28 days of enlightening content designed to help you tap into the hidden mileage – and magic – in your existing wardrobe.
 Read more and sign up here.

 If you’re interested in conscious shopping, start with the Mini Course.

 If you are not wearing nearly enough of your current wardrobe and would love to know how to shop less and have more style, try the Wear Your Wardrobe Workshop.

 For more detail, check out the Compare Programs page.

 If you have a question about the program that we haven’t answered here, send an email via the Contact Form and we’ll answer as soon as we can.
 We occasionally respond positively to well-worded flattery and bribery.